Many or all companies we feature compensate us. Compensation and editorial

 Can you increase your HELOC amount?

-Yes, you can request an increase in your HELOC amount.
+Yes, you might be able to request an increase in your HELOC amount.
 However, approval is subject to the lender’s discretion and reassessing your creditworthiness and home’s value.
 Plus, you may need to pay for a new appraisal and documentation fees, so be aware of these potential costs.

 What happens if I have a HELOC and home values in my area change drastically?